From the Co-Chairs, August 2024

 Bryan Schneider Becomes Breast Cancer Committee Translational Co-Chair

 Bryan P. Schneider, MD, is the newly appointed translational co-chair of the ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) Breast Cancer Committee.
-Dr. Schneider is the Vera Bradley Professor of Oncology and a professor of medicine and medical/molecular genetics at the Indiana University (IU) School of Medicine.
+Dr. Schneider is the Vera Bradley Professor of Oncology and a professor of medicine and medical and molecular genetics at the Indiana University (IU) School of Medicine, and a physician-scientist at the Indiana University Melvin and Bren Simon Comprehensive Cancer Center.
 He is also the founding director of the IU Health Precision Genomics Program.

 At ECOG-ACRIN, he also serves as chair of the Pharmacogenomics Committee and lead investigator for the EAZ171 clinical trial for Black patients with early-stage breast cancer.
 The study’s results, recently published in the Journal of Clinical Oncology, showed that Black patients with early-stage breast cancer who were treated with docetaxel chemotherapy every 3 weeks had less drug-induced peripheral neuropathy and significantly fewer dose reductions compared to those who received weekly paclitaxel.
 Importantly, EAZ171 also demonstrated that tailoring research to the needs of underserved groups is effective.